Overall construction activity

 Housebuilding

-With regard to the renovation segment, it is worth noting that the national Recovery and Resilience Plan is going to allocate around 10% of its budget to an ambitious renovation and urban regeneration plan, where residential renovation, linked to the improvement of energy efficiency, is the main field of action; the expected positive impact in sectoral activity was not really perceived in 2022 but should it be in 2023.
+As far as the renovation segment is concerned, it's worth recalling that the National Recovery and Resilience Plan allocates around 10% of its budget to an ambitious renovation and urban renewal plan, where the renovation of housing, linked to the improvement of energy efficiency, is the main field of action; the expected positive impact on the sector's activity should really be felt in 2024; unfortunately, the results in 2023 were not those expected by the sector, as can be seen from the number of "visados" for the renovation of housing, which fell by 7.8%.

 Non-residential construction